 The main purpose is to provide a safe place for persons to work at and to prevent them from falling from height while they do their work.
-A fixed platform or scaffolding can provide an effective means for achieving this but the scaffolding must be built by competent persons, be in a good state of repair and be complete.
+A fixed platform or scaffolding can provide an effective means for achieving this, but the scaffolding must be built by competent persons, be in a good state of repair and be complete.

-The properties of a correctly erected fixed scaffolding are show in Table 5.
+The properties of a correctly erected fixed scaffolding are shown in the following table.
 Any fixed platform at a shipyard should have these properties.

-Table 5: Correct erection of scaffolding
+Table 6: Correct erection of scaffolding